MalikHettige/desync-saml-orm-ssti-chain/study-guides/01-desync-study-guide.md

 ## Proof (for the report)

 1. **Confirmed desync (no impact yet)** — proves the parsing discrepancy exists via ERG-based confirmation.
 Weak on its own; programs often want to see impact before paying.
-2. **Single-request smuggling** — as if i get one malicious request processed as if it came from the backend’s trusted context (e.g., bypassing a front-end access control check that only inspects the first request in a batch).
+2. **Single-request smuggling** — when I get one malicious request processed as if it came from the backend’s trusted context (e.g., bypassing a front-end access control check that only inspects the first request in a batch).
 3. **Cache poisoning** — I poison a shared cache entry so other users receive attacker-controlled content.
-4. **Response Queue Poisoning** — persistently intercept other users responses.
+4. **Response Queue Poisoning** — persistently intercept other users' responses.
 This is target outcome for a real submission; it’s unambiguous, high-severity, and hard for triage to dispute once demonstrated.

 ---

 ## Honest Note on “Chaining Into SAML/ORM/SSTI”

 Be skeptical of framing that treats desync as an automatic stepping stone into SAML forgery or ORM injection.
-The realistic connection is narrower than “desync gets I into a trusted context, therefore SAML”:
+The realistic connection is narrower than “desync gets me into a trusted context, therefore SAML”:

-- Desync can let I smuggle a request that bypasses a front-end auth check the back-end assumes was already enforced — this is real and specific, not generic “trusted context” access.
+- Desync can let me smuggle a request that bypasses a front-end auth check the back-end assumes was already enforced — this is real and specific, not generic “trusted context” access.
 - Desync-based cache/response poisoning can expose internal error pages, stack traces, or metadata *if* the target’s back-end leaks that information on some path — this isn’t guaranteed and depends entirely on target-specific behavior I’d need to discover during recon, not something desync provides by default.
-- There is no general mechanism where “desync” hands I a working path into SAML canonicalization bugs.
+- There is no general mechanism where “desync” hands me a working path into SAML canonicalization bugs.
 If a chain like that exists on a specific target, it’s because of that target’s specific architecture, not because desync inherently unlocks it.
 Treat any study material that asserts this as a general pattern with caution — it’s the kind of overstated generalization worth stress-testing before I build a study plan around it.

 ---